stjfs03/Project2/README.md

 You need at least 1 factory to provide the program with your clan members.
-However, if the code for your factory becomes too complicated, you may want to break it up into a heirarchy of factories, each of which produces a different type of `ClanMember` and/or `ActionPointDecider`.
+However, if the code for your factory becomes too complicated, you may want to break it up into a hierarchy of factories, each of which produces a different type of `ClanMember` and/or `ActionPointDecider`.
 If you have multiple factories, you still need 1 main factory that returns all of the created clan members.